melissavoegeli/threading-in-clojure/Futures_and_Delays.md

 You can lock shared data by `(locking shared-data (some-work))`.
 Which brings us to rule #4.

-> _TIP: skip ahead to an implementation of locking data with `git checkout futures-locking`_
+> _TIP: skip ahead to an implementation of locking data with `git checkout futures-locking-solved`_

 ### Delays